Garth's Team of the Week: Butland, Dunk, Henderson, Mane

 The Crooks of the matter...

 Let's be honest, VAR (video assistant referees) has been a disaster.
-Quite what business the Football Association, who host the oldest club competition in the world, are doing experimenting with such a high-profile property beggars belief.
+Quite what business the Football Association, which hosts the oldest club competition in the world, is doing experimenting with such a high-profile property beggars belief.

 For over 100 years the referee's 'opinion' has been final.
 With the aid of technology the FA and now Fifa, from what I understand, are about to bow to science, and an element of public pressure, and spit on the game's roots and most sacrosanct tradition by introducing this technological evil.